PecanProject/pecan/modules/data.remote/inst/ccmmf/phenology/extract/README.md

 **Harmonized Landsat Sentinel-2 (HLS)** surface reflectance.
 For each HLS tile and calendar year it stores green-up / senescence timing (day-of-year) and Enhanced Vegetation Index (EVI) metrics in NetCDF.
-CCMMF does **not** re-run that tile algorithm here; this package only area-weights those metrics onto agricultural parcels.
+CCMMF does **not** re-run that tile algorithm here; this component only area-weights those metrics onto agricultural parcels.

 For each ag parcel and year, write up to two phenological **cycles** (cycle 1 =